SSpeights/PowerShellGuide/pipelining.md

 [Online information for Select-Object is here](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Select-Object?view=powershell-5.1) or you can type`help select-object`from the PS-console.

-### Foreach-Object {...} TODO
+### Foreach-Object {...}

 The Foreach-Object cmdlet performs processing on each object in a collection of objects.
 One example for this outlet is changing registry key values:

 Example: `Get-ItemProperty -Path HKCU:\Network\* | ForEach-Object {Set-ItemProperty -Path $_.PSPath -Name RemotePath -Value $_.RemotePath.ToUpper();}`

-This example converts all valued of the registry keys under network with the name RemotePath to uppercase letters.
+This example converts all values of the registry keys under network with the name RemotePath to uppercase letters.

 Before I forget you can pipeline, directly into a PowerShell script.
 Try this.
 Create a .ps1 file with this code